ymuichiro/quick_learning_symbol_en/04_transaction.md

     type: 16724
     version: 1
 ```
-##### Points to note
+##### Note

-Even when a transaction is confirmed in a block, the confirmation of the transaction still has a possibility of revoke if a rollback occurs.
+Even when a transaction is confirmed in a block, the confirmation of the transaction still has the possibility of being revoked if a rollback occurs.
-After a block has been approved, the probability of a rollback occurring decreases as the approval proceeds for several blocks.
+After a block has been approved, the probability of a rollback occurring decreases as the approval process proceeds for several blocks.
-In addition, waiting for the finalisation block, which is carried out by voting on the Voting nodes, ensures that the recorded data is certain.
+In addition, waiting for the finalisation block, which is carried out by voting nodes, ensures that the recorded data is certain.

 ##### Sample script
 After announcing the transaction, it is useful to see the following script to keep track of the chain status.